Dogs in the office – Is it legal to welcome pets into the workplace?

 The fact that animals can improve our physical and mental wellbeing is well-reported.

-Stroking a pet can help to reduce the production of hormones such as oxytocin and cortisol and lessen our responses to stressful situations.
+Stroking a pet can help to reduce the production of hormones such as cortisol and lessen our responses to stressful situations.
 Reduced levels of stress lead to lower blood pressure, fewer heart problems, and improved sleep.
 If we are healthier and happier, we perform better in work situations and enjoy life more.

 It’s unsurprising then, that since the country began re-emerging from the depths of the COVID-19 pandemic, there has been a growing trend for dogs joining their owners in the office for part of the week.
 It’s good for the owner’s mental health, and it’s ideal for the dogs themselves, who are not used to being alone following a lengthy lockdown.